Infographic - importing processed plant-based animal feed

 Upon arrival of the goods in Australia, we will:

 - check your import permit and consignment documentation.
 Where valid documentation is not supplied we will hold the consignment until the correct paperwork can be provided

-- inspect the goods for live insects, diseases and other biosecurity risk material.
+- inspect the goods for live insects and plant and animal biosecurity risk material.
 Where biosecurity risk material is found we will send it for assessment.
-We may also collect samples for testing.
+We may also collect samples for testing

 Download the infographic

 Department of Agriculture, Water and the Environment, September 2020